Zekkun23/Zekkun23/README.md

  </p>

 # About me
-My name is Zeggy Kyle T. Fuentes and I am a 16 year old student studying Diploma for Creative Computing.
-I am also in need of a new laptop so if anyone wants to donate, just hmu :))
+My name is Zeggy Kyle T. Fuentes and I am a 17 year old student studying Diploma for Creative Computing.
+I am also in need of a new laptop so if anyone wants to donate, just hmu :)) (Discord - Zekkun#2644)

  - 🔭 I’m currently working on a discord bot for my small discord server.
 - 🌱 I’m currently learning discord.js and cpp